 Welcome back!
-We hope you had a great break and are well rested for the new year.
+We hope that you had a great break.

-Our topics this term are Our Changing Planet and Ancient Britain which will give lots of opportunities for cross-curricular learning including History, Geography, Art, Science and Design & Technology.
-Our learning about will be supported by a trip to the Natural History Museum on Monday 25th March.
+Our topics for this term are Farming and You Are What You Eat which will give lots of opportunities for cross-curricular learning including History, Art, Science and Design & Technology.
+During the term, our Farming topic will be supported by a trip to Belmont Farm.
+The children will also be taking part in cooking lessons.

-In English we will be focusing on story writing using narrative and non-fiction texts.
+In English we will be focusing on writing opportunities from story and non-fiction texts.
 There will be lots of focus on speaking and listening to help develop reading and writing.
 The children have daily reading activities and read to us during Guided Reading sessions.
-There are also daily spelling lessons which help the children to develop spelling and reading strategies.
-We will continue to focus on developing handwriting.
+There are also spelling lessons which help the children to develop spelling and reading strategies.
+We will continue to focus on developing joined handwriting.

-Science topics this term are ‘Forces’ and ‘Rocks’.
-Within their learning, the children will have the opportunity to investigate scientific ideas.
+Science topics this term are ‘Animals’ and ‘Plants’.
+Within their learning, the children will have opportunities to investigate scientific ideas.

-PE and swimming this term will take place on Wednesday afternoons.
+PE and swimming this term will continue on Wednesday afternoons.
 Children will need appropriate PE and swimming kits and footwear on this day.
-Dornfell’s last swimming session will be Wednesday 6th February and Ravenshaw will begin on Wednesday 13th February.

 Anna Middleton, Nazmin Nessa and Daria Hass